 1951 King Jazz History Four-Way

-- Jazz pioneer and long-time NPR (“Piano Jazz“) host, Marian McPartland, would have exactly one encounter with King Records: NYC session March 15, 1951, resulting in 4 songs [“Flamingo“; “It’s Delovely“; “Liebestraum No. 3“; “Four Brothers“] that enjoyed release in the US, UK, and France.
+- Jazz pioneer and long-time NPR (“Piano Jazz“) host, Marian McPartland, would have exactly one encounter with King Records: a solitary session recorded March 15, 1951 in New York City — presumably under the supervision of Henry Glover — that resulted in four songs [“Flamingo“; “It’s Delovely“; “Liebestraum No. 3“; “Four Brothers“] subsequently released in the US, UK, and France.
 In additional to two 78 releases, Federal issued the playfully-titled EP, Progressive Piano with Cello, Harp, Bass and Drums in 1954, while these same songs would be issued in the UK four years later under the title of the Cole Porter track, It’s Delovely.

-- Vocalist Lee Richardson recorded a session in Linden, New Jersey for DeLuxe on February 26, 1951 that featured drummer (and future bandleader) Art Blakey on four songs, including “Just Call My Name” & “As Time Goes By.”
+- Vocalist Lee Richardson recorded a session in Linden, New Jersey for DeLuxe on February 26, 1951 that featured drummer (and future composer/bandleader) Art Blakey – the “Jazz Messenger” himself – on four songs, including “Just Call My Name” and “As Time Goes By.”

-- Charles Mingus (bass) and Billy Taylor (piano) backed Melvin Moore (the “blues shouter“) on a NYC session for King recorded December 18, 1951 – four songs recorded, including rare 45 “Possessed” b/w “Hold Me Kiss Me Squeeze Me.”
-Mingus would also record under his own name for Bethlehem prior to Syd Nathan’s purchase of the label in 1960.
+- Charles Mingus (bass) and Billy Taylor (piano) backed Melvin Moore (the “blues shouter“) for a December 18, 1951 studio session in New York City — supervised by Henry Glover, in all likelihood — that yielded four songs, including rare King 45 release,“Possessed” b/w “Hold Me Kiss Me Squeeze Me.”
+Mingus would also record under his own name for Bethlehem prior to Syd Nathan’s acquisition of the label by 1960.

 Someone paid $96 in 2017 for this King 45

 - Trombonist J.J.
-Johnson played on a Fluffy Hunter session (with backing from The Jesse Powell Orchestra, including Bill Doggett) in NYC for Federal on November 3, 1951 — four songs, including “My Nach’l Man“; “Love Is a Fortune” & “The Walkin’ Blues.”
+Johnson played on a November 3, 1951 session Fluffy Hunter session, with backing from The Jesse Powell Orchestra (featuring Bill Doggett on keys), that was recorded in New York City, presumably under the supervision of Ralph Bass, with the resulting four sides all issued on Federal, including “My Nach’l Man“; “Love Is a Fortune“; and “The Walkin’ Blues” (co-written by Powell and Bass).
 2013 would see a UK seven-inch reissue of “Walking Blues” b/w “My Natch’l Man.”

 Someone paid $435 in 2013 for this Federal 45